GraphQLAPI/graphql-api-for-wp/docs/en/modules/public-private-schema.md

 **Public mode**: the fields in the schema are exposed, and when the permission is not satisfied, the user gets an error message with a description of why the permission was rejected.
 This behavior makes the metadata from the schema always available.

-**Private mode**, the schema is customized to every user, containing only the fields available to him or her, and so when attempting to access a forbidden field, the error message says that the field doesn't exist.
+**Private mode**: the schema is customized to every user, containing only the fields available to him or her, and so when attempting to access a forbidden field, the error message says that the field doesn't exist.
 This behavior exposes the metadata from the schema only to those users who can access it.

 <a href="../../images/public-private-schema.gif" target="_blank">![Public/Private schema](../../images/public-private-schema.gif "Public/Private schema")</a>